What to Expect

 Contents

-The homeowner or business owner is responsible for completing a contents list.
-A contents list is all of the items destroyed by your damage that are not part of the building.
-They will want to know the age and cost of these items.
-They may consist of the following:
+The homeowner or business owner is responsible for completing a list of all of the items destroyed or damaged in the loss that are not part of the structure.
+The property owner and the insurance adjuster normally handle this part of the claim.
+The adjuster will require information including the age and value of these items.
+The contents may consist of the following:

 • Clothing